 Awarding bodies may make special arrangements for pupils with permanent or long-term disabilities and learning difficulties, or temporary disabilities and illnesses.
-Applications for such arrangements will be submitted by the school, or LA if more appropriate, as early as possible.
+Applications for such arrangements wi possible. ll be submitted by 1 the school, or LA if more approp riate, as early ' as